What are Forward Contracts?

 - Counterparty risk.

 - Long gains if asset price higher than the forward price.

 - Short gains if the asset price is less than the forward price.

 - Neither party pays at contract initiation.

-This has been a guide forward contracts and its definition.
+This has been a forward guide contract and its definition.
 Here we discuss how forward contract works along with an example and detailed explanation.
 We also discuss the advantages and disadvantages.
-You can learn more about accounting from following articles –
+You can learn more about accounting from the following articles –